dacog/foursquare_api_tools/README.md

 I found [https://pypi.python.org/pypi/foursquare/]() which works really good, but still had to clean the result, thus this.

 I've only tried this with [https://developer.foursquare.com/docs/api/configuration/authentication](Userless Auth from Foursquare).
-AS I'm using _foursquare_ package it should work with user authentication.
+As I'm using _foursquare_ package it should work with user authentication.

 ## Installation